MagicMirrorOrg/MagicMirror/.github/PULL_REQUEST_TEMPLATE.md

 * If so, can you reference the issue?

-* What does the pull request accomplish? (please accomplish)
+* What does the pull request accomplish? (please list)